-Figure 4.8: Functional Tree (left) and Functions/Products Matrix (right) - AOCS
+Figure 4.8: Functional Tree (left) and Functions/Products Matrix (right) - AOCS has to follow to satisfy pointing requirements, such as those for communications antennas and solar arrays.

 Orbit Sensors and Attitude Sensors provide measurements for navigation.
 Navigation deals with the determination, at a given time, of the spacecraft's attitude and orbit position.
 The AOCS OBC processes measurements from sensors to reconstruct both orbit and orientation of the ICV.